BrighterCommand/Rewind/README.md

 ## Building the documentation

-When we build the documentation for a version, we copy shared, then each earlier version in turn i.e. we build v2 by copying shared, then v1, then v2.
-This means that we can change v1 and it will be reflected in all later versions.
+When we build the documentation for a version, we copy shared, then the documentation for each version.
+This means that if you have shared and V1 and V2, you will need to include docs from V1 that should appear in V2, within V2.
+In a later version we may change this so that we include V1 within V2, but for now, we are keeping it simple.

 ## Table of Contents